6 equity release myths explained

 4. Myth: “I’ll have to make monthly repayments”

-Reality: You won’t need to worry about making payments every month (although some providers do give you this option).
+Reality: You won’t need to worry about making payments every month.
 Instead, everything can be sorted from the sale of your home when you pass away or move into permanent care.

 5. Myth: “I could lose my house”

-Reality: Equity Release Council rules ensure you and your partner both have the right to live in your home for as long as you want.
+Reality: As long as your chosen equity release provider meets Equity Release Council standards, you and your partner both have the right to live in your home for as long as you want.

 Depending on the type of plan you take out, you can still either fully or jointly own the property.